dasamritam/amritamwebpage.github.io/index.md

 I am an assistant professor at [Eindhoven University of Technology](https://www.tue.nl/en/).
 I am part of the Control Systems (CS) group at the Eletrical Enegineering (EE) department.
 Previously, I held post-doctoral fellowship at KTH Royal Institute of Technology, Sweden and the University of Cambridge, UK.
 I recieved MSc. in Systems & Control and PhD in Electrical Engineering from the Eindhoven University of Technology in 2016 and 2020, respectively.
 {: style="text-align: justify;"}

-I am originally from India.
-Outside work I am passionate about effective altruism, backgammon and cooking.
+I am originally from West Bengal, India.
+I feel incredibly privileged growing up with the most diverse culture, deep heritage and exceptional cuisine that India has to offer.
+Outside work I am passionate about effective altruism, vedic philosophy, and backgammon.
 {: style="text-align: justify;"}

 ### My Research